dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/cosmosdbgremlinapi.md

 ---
 type: docs
-title: "Azure CosmosGraphDB binding spec"
+title: "Azure CosmosDBGremlinAPI binding spec"
-linkTitle: "Azure CosmosGraphDB"
+linkTitle: "Azure CosmosDBGremlinAPI"
-description: "Detailed documentation on the Azure CosmosGraphDB binding component"
+description: "Detailed documentation on the Azure CosmosDBGremlinAPI binding component"
 ---

 ## Component format

-To setup Azure CosmosGraphDB binding create a component of type `bindings.azure.cosmosgraphdb`.
+To setup Azure CosmosDBGremlinAPI binding create a component of type `bindings.azure.cosmosdbgremlinapi`.
 See [this guide]({{< ref "howto-bindings.md#1-create-a-binding" >}}) on how to create and apply a binding configuration.

 ```yaml